maros/Zway-DeviceMove/README.md

 on the same physical object, and interfere witch each other then checking for related devices ensures proper functionality and prevents damage.
 Eg. Closing a blind is not possible when the window was opened by a chain drive.
-On the other hand windows should not be opened more than 20% with closed blinds.
+On the other hand windows should not be opened above a certain limit with closed blinds.
 This check is able to limit the movement of the managed devices accordingly.

 ## relatedDeviceLimit, relatedDeviceComparison